markusahlstrand/cloudworker-proxy/README.md

 }];
 ```

+### Api keys

+The api keys handler reads the `X-Api-Key` header and adds a jwt token to the authorizion header if there's a match.
+The jwt access and refresh tokens are stored in a cloudflare Key Value Storage.

+There's a separate api-key-api handler to add, remove or list a api keys.

 ### Split

 Splits the request in two separate requests.
 The duplicated request will not return any results to the client, but can for instance be used to sample the traffic on a live website or to get webhooks to post to multiple endpoints.